 In addition, RHC offers services to residents from outside vendors for bed lofts, micro-fridges, linens, welcome packages and finals kits.
 For more information on these particular services please click here.

-RHC is advised by professional staff in Residential Education and Housing Services.
+RHC is advised by professional staff in Residential Education and the Department of Housing.